fbpx

 Bed bugs won’t come out in the light.
 While it’s true that bed bugs prefer darkness, they will come out during the day to feed on their hosts.
 So, sleeping with the lights on will not deter these pests.

 You can’t see bed bugs with the naked eye.
 As mentioned above, this is not true.
-Adult bed bugs are the easiest to spot because they are fully grown and dark reddish to brown in color.
+Adult bed bugs are the easiest to spot because they are fully grown and dark reddish to brown.

 Bed bugs travel on their hosts.
-While it’s true they are well travelled, they do not actually latch onto their hosts in transit.
+While it’s true they are well-traveled, they do not latch onto their hosts in transit.
 They stow away in personal belongings like backpacks, purses, and luggage.

-Bed bugs are only found in highly populated cities or third world countries.
-It’s true that bed bugs are found in large cities, but they are just as often found in rural areas.
+Bed bugs are only found in highly populated cities or third-world countries.
+Bed bugs are indeed found in large cities, but they are just as often found in rural areas.
 Bed bugs exist in all 50 states.

 HOW DO YOU PREVENT BED BUGS?

-• Travel with a small flashlight to make it easier to inspect for signs of bed bugs in the places that you stay.
+- Travel with a small flashlight to make it easier to inspect for signs of bed bugs in the places where you stay.

-• Consider washing all garments and stuffed animals that have travelled with you upon your return.
+- Consider washing all garments and stuffed animals that have traveled with you upon your return.
 Dry on the hottest dryer setting.

-• Check around pet beds for signs of bed bugs, and wash the pet beds often on the hottest settings.
+- Check around pet beds for signs of bed bugs, and wash the pet beds often in the hottest settings.

 BED BUG TREATMENT